DibsTechInc/dibs-public/data-dibs-docs.md

 - `data-dibs-pricing="true"` - any tag with this attribute will open the widget to the page where users can buy packages and memberships to the studio.

+- `data-dibs-gift="true"` - any tag with this attribute will open the widget to the page where users can purchase gift cards (if you choose to have this feature)

 - `data-dibs-profile="true"` - any tag with this attribute will open the widget to the user's personal setting page

 - `data-dibs-account="true"` - any tag with this attribute will open the widget to the user's account page with links to where they may view active plans, upcoming classes, and adjust their account settings.